zhukovyuri/xSub_ReplicationCode/README.md

 =========

 This repository contains several directories for input and output xSub data files, and code.
-Users should clone this directory structure prior to executing R scripts.
+Users should clone the following directory structure prior to executing R scripts.

 -   `/Code`\
     (event extraction, classification and aggregation code)

+-   `/Dictionaries`\
+    (actor and event dictionaries)

 -   `/Input`\
+    (not included in GitHub repository)\
     (all input data files, various formats)

     -   `/Input/Events`\